D'Anyers family: 19th to the 21st century

-Following Sir Samuel's death ending the senior male line descending from Sir Peter Daniell in 1726, the name was succeeded by descendants of his two younger sons John and Col.William, the latter through matrilineal descent.
+Following Sir Samuel's death ending the senior male line descending from Sir Peter Daniell in 1726, the name was succeeded by descendants of his two younger sons John and Colonel William, the latter through matrilineal descent.

-Colonel William was succeeded in his estates by his daughter who married into the Willis family of Lancashire descendants of which remain today marrying into the Skeffington family and Salis-Soglio family - the Counts de Salis, descended from the Princes Caraman-Chimay.
+Colonel William D'Anyers was succeeded in his estates by his daughters who married into the Willis family of Lancashire and Finch family, descendants of which continued the name of D'Anyers and remain today marrying into the Skeffington family and Salis-Soglio family, the Counts de Salis.

-John married and had a son, Thomas whose descendants moved to the South West of England and established themselves as gentry, founding a successful shipping company in the late 1700s which remained active until the early 1900s after which it went into voluntary liquidation.
-At its height, it was one of the largest in the South West and operated over 20 ships, with a large merchant banking arm.
+John married and had a son, Thomas, whose descendants moved to the South West of England, founding a successful shipping company in the late 1700s which remained active until the early 1900s.
+At its height, it operated a large commercial banking arm.

 In 1900 it was valued at £1m, approximately £102m as of 2023.

-By 1920, remaining assets from the banking firm were sold, following this the family had interests in significant rail, brewing, and banking investments and held significant landed estates in Devon and Somerset upwards of 7,000 acres.
+By 1920, remaining assets from the shipping and banking firm were sold, following this the family had significant interests in rail, brewing, and real estate investment and held landed estates in Devon and Somerset.

-Members married into several notable families including the Carew baronets and Harvey family of Norfolk the latter of which had made a fortune in textile manufacturing during the early 18th century.
+Members married into several noble families including the Carew baronets and Harvey baronets the latter of which had made a fortune in textile during the early 18th century.